-- S 8.1 REVISED Cattle must be slaughtered/killed by bleeding out (sticking) following an effective stun.
-See standard S 7.1.1. - S 8.2 Where electrocution is used to stun-kill adult cattle, the electrodes must be placed so that they span: - a) the brain, enabling a current of 1.28 amps to pass through it for a period of at least 1 second, using a 50 to 1500 Hz alternating, clipped or rectified sine wave or square wave, immediately followed by placing of the electrodes so that they span the heart for a period of at least 3 seconds to cause a cardiac arrest, using a current frequency of less than 100 Hz alternating, clipped or rectified sine wave or square wave, or - b) the brain and the heart for a period of at least 3 seconds at >1.51 amps to cause a cardiac arrest, using a current frequency of less than 100 Hz alternating, clipped or rectified sine wave or square wave. - S 8.3 LEGAL Where animals are killed individually, the apparatus must: - a) incorporate a device which measures the impedance of the load and prevents operation of the apparatus if the minimum required current cannot be passed - b) incorporate an audible or visual device indicating the length of time of its application to an animal in each cycle of application - be connected to a device indicating the applied current, positioned so as to be clearly visible to the operator.
+- S 7.1\ Cattle must be slaughtered/killed by bleeding out (sticking) following an effective stun. - \$7.2\ Where electrocution is used to stun-kill adult cattle, the electrodes must be placed so that they span: - a) the brain, enabling the current of 1.28 amps to pass through it for a period of at least 1 second, using a 50 to 1500 Hz alternating, clipped or rectified sine wave or square wave, immediately followed by placing of the electrodes so that they span the heart for a period of at least 3 seconds to cause a cardiac arrest, using a current frequency of less than 100 Hz alternating, clipped or rectified sine wave, or - b) the brain and the heart for a period of at least 3 seconds at >1.51 amps to cause a cardiac arrest, using a current frequency of less than 100 Hz alternating, clipped or rectified sine wave or square wave. - S 7.3 Where animals are killed individually, the apparatus must: - a) incorporate a device which measures the impedance of the load and prevents operation of the apparatus if the minimum required current cannot be passed - b) incorporate an audible or visual device indicating the length of time of its application to an animal in each cycle of application - c) be connected to a device indicating the applied current, positioned so as to be clearly visible to the operator.